SOP 10.12 - Rodent Tail Vein Injections (Rat)

 • Carefully transfer animal from the home cage to the restrainer.

-• Induce peripheral vasodilation using a heat lamp focused on the tail held approximately 20cm away.
+1. Using a heat lamp focused on the tail held approximately 20cm away.
 Use caution to prevent overheating/burning.
-Alternatively, the tail may be immersed in a warm water bath for 20-30 seconds.

-• RATS: Mature rats often require cleaning of the tail with chlorhexidine.
+• Mature rats require cleaning of the tail with chlorhexidine.
 With dampened gauze, scrub gently to remove scale and dirt build-up.
 This step also contributes towards softening the epidermis.
 If using anesthetic, ensure eye lubricant is instilled.

 • Locate the lateral tail veins by elevating the tip of the tail slightly and rotating gently.
 The veins are located superficially just under the skin.